OpenAPITools/openapi-generator/samples/client/petstore/ruby/docs/UserApi.md

 api_instance = Petstore::UserApi.new

-username = "username_example" # String | name that need to be deleted
+username = 'username_example' # String | name that need to be deleted

 body = Petstore::User.new # User | Updated user object